FathiHeelo/Refactored-TMPS-System-Running/README.md

 Building scalable, enterprise-ready systems in Java Importance of clean code and maintainable architecture in long-term projects

-Future Enhancements (Ideas)

-Integrate with a real database (currently simulated) Add asynchronous job processing using ExecutorService Develop a simple web or desktop UI for job submission and monitoring Implement job persistence and scheduling

 Refactored by: Fathi Heelo 🚀
 License: MIT - Feel free to fork, explore, and contribute!